How To Nurture Your Inner Child

 Collective Consciousness – the realm that holds in many ways a whole collection of Universal Traits; shared attitudes, beliefs, ideas, and wisdom that relate to individuals and large groups of individuals.

-Through clinical patient and historical research, Jung discovered that many individuals no matter their cultural, society, religious status or beliefs, held commonly shared unconscious traits.
-From this understanding and research the concept of Archetypes was introduced.
+Through clinical patient and historical research, Jung discovered that many individuals no matter their culture, society, religious status, or beliefs, held commonly shared unconscious traits.
+From this understanding and research, the concept of Archetypes was introduced.

 The 4 Major Jungian Archetypes